-The best way to think about this problem is to remember that the more convenient a grill becomes the less smoke flavor it produces.
-An electric grill is the easiest to use but doesn't have that real fire flavor, while hardwood fires give you the best flavor, they can be the hardest to deal with and require the most attention.
-The question to ask yourself is, do you want a fast and easy meal, or are you looking for something more.
-Hardcore grillers and barbecue cooks treat this style of cooking much more like a hobby that just a way to cook a meal.
+As a general rule, the more convenient a grill is the less smokey flavor it produces.
+An electric grill is the easiest to use but doesn't have that real fire flavor, while hardwood charcoal fires give you the best flavor but can be the hardest to deal with and require the most attention.
+The question to ask yourself is, do you want a fast and easy meal, or are you looking for something more?
+Hardcore grillers and barbecue cooks treat this style of cooking much more like a hobby than just a way to cook a meal.
 Of course, charcoal really isn't that complicated and with practice can be just a reliable as using a gas grill.

-The authentic smoky, off the fire taste of grilled foods, is strongest with the original heat source; wood.
+The authentic smoky, off-the-fire taste of grilled foods is strongest with the original heat source; wood.
 And charcoal, of course, is made from wood.
 As you move to electric units, there is very little of this flavor left.
 In fact, many electric grills add virtually nothing to the taste of foods.
 However, the simplicity of flipping a switch and grilling can't be beaten.

 To decide what kind of grill is right for you, consider where the grill is going to sit.
 A small patio or covered area is not the place for a large charcoal grill due to the heavy smoke during startup and the likelihood flare-ups during cooking.
 Electric grills produce no flare-ups and are safer in smaller areas.
 Gas grills do produce flare-ups and need to be away from any structure to avoid those pesky house fires.
-Charcoal can be lit with an electric starter and therefore, used with virtually no open flame.

 Finally, there is the issue of cost.
 Gas grills are generally more expensive than electric or charcoal; charcoal being the cheapest.
-If you don't want to spend a lot of money then charcoal might be the answer.
-However, charcoal is a more expensive fuel.
-You can easily spend more for a cookout on charcoal while gas might cost much less per cookout.
-Charcoal won't save you money in the long run.
+If you don't want to spend a lot of money up front, then charcoal might be the answer.
+However, charcoal is a more expensive fuel and may cost more in the long run.
 Electric grills typically are the cheapest to operate, and you never have run out to the store for more fuel.